NSO-developer/nso-gitbook/juniper-junos_nc/README-ned-settings.md

 ## 3.2. ned-settings juniper-junos_nc connection ssh
 ----------------------------------------------------

-  Settings related to the SSH client used by the NED to connect to the device.
+  Settings for the device-connection SSH client.

+    - ssh client <enum>

+      Specifies the SSH client used for device connectivity.
+The NED automatically detects the appropriate default based on the installed NSO version: SSHJ is the default for NSO versions up to 6.7.x, while the Apache MINA-based client is the default for NSO 6.8 and later.
+This auto-detection is overridden if this leaf is explicitly configured.

+      sshj  - SSHJ-based client (lacks PQC support).

+      mina  - Apache MINA-based client (supports PQC).

     - ssh host-key known-hosts-file <string>